Capture of Kiev by the White Army: Aftermath

-Further negotiations were foiled, because of the inflexible goal of the Whites of restoring Unified Indivisible Russia within the pre-war borders.
-Such conditions were absolutely unacceptable for the Ukrainian side and it was not possible to create a single anti-Bolshevik front in the South-West of Russia.
+Further negotiations were foiled, because of the Whites' inflexible goal of restoring a unified, indivisible Russia within the pre-war borders.
+Such conditions were absolutely unacceptable for the Ukrainian side and it was not possible to create a single anti-Bolshevik front in the southwest of Russia.

+The capture of Kyiv by the Whites was followed by severe repressions against the city's Jewish and Ukrainian communities.
+Actively supported by the Kievlyanin newspaper, the campaign was led by members of Russian nationalist circles such as Anatoly Savenko and Vasily Shulgin.
+All Ukrainian language signs were removed from the streets, and a Ukrainian book shop was forced to close down.
+The monument to Ukrainian poet Taras Shevchenko was destroyed, although the White leadership swiftly condemned that action.
+On 11 September the Ukrainian Rada newspaper was closed down.
+Teaching in Ukrainian language was forbidden, except from private schools, which led to protests among teachers.

 Kiev was retaken by the Bolsheviks in December 1919.